nverstaevel/om2mHackathon/README.md

 The middleware is the core of the simulation, it manages all the parameters of the simulation and the simulated sensors.
 Every X seconds, the simulation asks the middleware for the current state of the devices and update itself.
 At any time, request can be sent to the middleware to get information about a sensor or control the simulation.

-The following picture illustrate this architecture:
+The following picture illustrates this architecture:

 ![](https://github.com/Eldey/om2mHackathon/blob/master/img/how_it_works.PNG)